AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Morphing Appearance.*** While in your regular form, your appearance is a hybrid between that of a human and of a fox.
 As an Action you can adjust your features, changing from being more human-like, to being more fox-like, or something in between.
 Your human and fox forms have their own unique appearance, and you cannot use this feature to disguise as someone else.
 You can also use this feature to show or hide your tails.
 To discern that you are not actually human, a creature can use its Action to inspect your appearance and must succeed on an Intelligence (Investigation) check with a DC of 8 + your Charisma modifier + your Proficiency Bonus.

 ***Majestic Tails.*** At 4th level you grow a second tail, signifying your personal growth and enlightenment.
 At every second level from then, you grow another tail, to a maximum of 9.
 As a Reaction to yourself failing a d20 Test, you can add a bonus to your roll equal to the number of tails you have, potentially changing the result from a fail to a success.
-Once you use this feature you must take a Short or Long Rest before you can use it again.
+Once you use this feature, you must finish a Short Rest or Long Rest before you can use it again.
 When you grow your 9th tail, you also gain the Kami (Celestial) creature type.

 ***Divine Messenger.*** You know the *Dancing Lights* and *Message* cantrips.
 You can cast these while in your Animal form.
 When you use the *Dancing Lights* cantrip from this feature, they have the appearance of floating flames called Kitsunebi.